k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

     - and additional sheets with aggregated bar charts over all qualities per document (FLEX, CS_E_50, ECSS_E60-30, TSS, EVS)

   - TemplateComparison_calculatedMetrics.xlsx, an auxiliary file contains requirement quality metric results from the Python script
 - UserTestEval: Application of the above described metric suite in Python/Excel to test subject written requirements.
-Contains again "Source" and "Data" folders with simplified versions of the above described script and .xlsx files (without random groups, sorted not by document but test subject background)
+Contains again "Source" and "Data" folders with simplified versions of the above described script and .xlsx files (without random groups, sorted not by document but test subject background).
+Further, "Rawdata.xlsx" with participant response dataset and analysis + 2 pdfs with questionnaires that also concern reading tasks.
+- BWWMapping: Contains the evaluation of the ontological expressiveness of five different template systems.
+"BWW.xlsx" contains a definition of the concepts from the BWW reference ontology and example mappings from related work.
+Files "Mapping_X.xlsx" contain individual expert mappings, "Mapping_Agreement.xlsx" the heat-map of agreement between the individual mappings, while "Mapping_Consens_Agreement.xlsx" contains the consolidated mapping after a group discussion of all involved mappers with 100% agreement.